georgeNikmus/Designing-Sound-Max-Patches/README.md

-All the examples from Andy Farnell's book Designing Sound translated for Max/MSP
+All the examples from Andy Farnell's book Designing Sound translated to Max/MSP.

 Requirement: Pd4Max library